Charged with Disorderly Conduct

 All disorderly conduct actions deal with conduct that disrupts the peace in public areas.
 The law encompasses both physical and verbal actions, making it extremely broad.
 The specific statute states:

 Improper Behavior.
-A person is guilty of [disorderly conduct], if with the purpose to cause public inconvenience, annoyance or alarm, or recklessly creating a risk thereof he
+A person is guilty of [disorderly conduct] if, with the purpose to cause public inconvenience, annoyance, or alarm, or recklessly creating a risk thereof, he

 1. Engages in fighting or threatening, or in violent or tumultuous behavior; or

-2. Creates a hazardous or physically dangerous condition by any act which serves no legitimate purpose of the actor.
+2. Creates a hazardous or physically dangerous condition by any act that serves no legitimate purpose of the actor.

 Offensive Language.
-A person is guilty of [disorderly conduct] if, in a public place, and with the purpose to offend the sensibilities of a hearer or in reckless disregard of the probability of so doing, he addresses unreasonably loud and offensively course or abusive language, given the circumstances of the person present and the setting of the utterance, to any person present.
+A person is guilty of [disorderly conduct] if, in a public place, and with the purpose to offend the sensibilities of a hearer or in reckless disregard of the probability of so doing, he addresses unreasonably loud and offensively coarse or abusive language, given the circumstances of the person present and the setting of the utterance, to any person present.

-“Public” means affecting or likely to affect persons in a place to which public or a substantial group has access; among the places included are highways, transport facilities, schools, prisons, apartment houses, places of business or amusement, or any neighborhood.
+“Public” means affecting or likely to affect persons in a place to which the public or a substantial group has access; among the places included are highways, transport facilities, schools, prisons, apartment houses, places of business or amusement, or any neighborhood.

 What Penalties Will a Defendant Be Subject to if Convicted of Disorderly Conduct?